theICTlab/3DUNDERWORLD-SLS-GPU_CPU/README.md

 `SLS_GRAYCODE` is an application to project graycode.

-All of the binaries are designed to run with `alexandar` data.
+All of the binaries are designed to run with [`alexandar`](https://github.com/v3c70r/SLS/tree/dev/data/alexander) data.

 ## How to use the library

-Please refer the code in `src/app/` to use your own data set.
+Please refer to the code in [`src/app/`](https://github.com/v3c70r/SLS/tree/dev/src/app) to use your own data set.

 ## Known issues